ewalk153/py_thermodisplay/README.md

 ## Setup

 1. Copy example_settings.py to settings.py
 2. Install [ampy](https://github.com/scientifichackers/ampy) to easily deploy files to the Micropython embedded device.
-Configure ~/.ampy with your device location
+[Configure .ampy](https://github.com/scientifichackers/ampy#configuration) with your device location.

 ## Deployment
 1. Deploy the app by copying the .py files from this project to the device: